snivilised/cobrass/README.md

 ### 🎁 Cobra Container

+The container serves as a repository for `Cobra` commands and `Cobrass` parameter sets.
+Commands in `Cobra` are related to each other via parent child relationships.
+The container, flattens this hierarchy so that a command can be queried for, simply by its name, as opposed to getting the commands by parent command, ie ___parentCommand.Commands()___.

+The methods on the container, should not fail.
+Any failures that occur are due to programming errors.
+For this reason, when an error scenario occurs, a panic is raised.

+Regsitering commands/parameter sets with the container, obviates the need to use specific `Cobra` api calls as they are handled on the clients behalf by the container.
+For parameter sets, the type specific methods on the various ___FlagSet___ definitions, such as ___Float32Var___, do not have to be called by the client.
+For commands, ___AddCommand___ does not have to be called explicitly either.

 ### 💎 Param Set

 The rationale behind the concept of a parameter set came from initial discovery of how the `Cobra` api worked.
 Capturing user defined command line input requires binding option values into disparate variables.
 Having to manage independently defined variables usually at a package level could lead to a scattering of these variables on an adhoc basis.
 Having to then pass all these items independently into the core of a client application could easily become disorganised.